boryana-k/blog-posts/README.md

 ![screenshot](/screenshot.png)

-This is React project, inspired by [The Net Ninja](https://www.youtube.com/c/TheNetNinja) where users can create and delete posts.
+This is React project, inspired by [The Net Ninja](https://www.youtube.com/c/TheNetNinja), where users can create and delete posts. <br>
-I created and deployed [Fake REST API](https://github.com/boryana-k/fake-server-blog-posts) and created a database for storing posts data (heading, text and author).
+I created and deployed [Fake REST API](https://github.com/boryana-k/fake-server-blog-posts) and created a database for storing posts data (heading, text and author). <br>
 This project helped me for learning more about React components & routing, state management, async code, built-in & custom hooks.

 <!-- BUILT WITH -->